Your standard lawsuit generally follows the same trajectory

 In California, all relevant evidence is admissible in court.
-This rule of law gives all parties to litigation a very wide birth in "discovering" information - from one another, and from any other person or entity that may hold such relevant evidence.
+This rule of law gives all parties to litigation a very wide berth in "discovering" information - from one another, and from any other person or entity that may hold such relevant evidence.

 The Civil Discovery Act dictates most forms of discovery

 Be careful.
 The same law(s) call for mandatory sanctions if a party doesn't do their part in discovery.